harlow/multi_smtp/README.md

 # MultiSMTP

 Email delivery is a critical component of many web applications.
-Often third-party Email services can experience temporary downtime.
+Occasionally distributed third-party services can experience temporary downtime.
+We can achieve automatic failover by overriding the default email delivery method with MultiSMTP.

-We can achieve automatic failover by overriding the default delivery method with the MultiSMTP class.
+MultiSMTP takes an array of (1..N) SMTP providers and will itterate over each provider untill the email is successfully sent.

 ## Installation